kichuman28/Flash-Chat/README.md

 - Learn all about mixins and how they differ from superclasses.
 - Learn about Streams and how they work.
 - Learn to use ListViews to build scrolling views.
-- How to use Firebase Cloud Firestore to store and retrieve data on the fly.
+- How to use Firebase Cloud Firestore, to store and retrieve data on the fly.